PhotonVision/photonvision-docs/source/docs/integration/simpleStrategies.rst

 Since the previous two alignment strategies work on independent axes of the robot, there's no reason you can't do them simultaneously.

-See the :ref:`Aim and Range <docs/examples/aimandrange>` example for more information.
+See the :ref:`Aim and Range <docs/examples/aimandrange:Knowledge and Equipment Needed>` example for more information.